anushaporeddy030697/student_internship_management/README.md

 worked on databse collection over flow. supported in selection of web page login design.

+9/16/22

+--> worked on ER diagram for the database storage.

 ** CHENNU VENKATA SHASHANKAR **
 --------------------------------
 Iam chennu venkata shashankar who is one of the team member in the project "Student Internship Management".
 I work for web design using XMl.